awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-microsoft-ad.md

 ## Step 2: Create a WorkSpace<a name="create-workspace-microsoft-ad"></a>

-Now that you have created a Microsoft AD directory, you are ready to create a WorkSpace\.
+Now that you have created an AWS Managed Microsoft AD directory, you are ready to create a WorkSpace\.

 **To create a WorkSpace**